 Despite my attempts to rid myself of excess “stuff” this year, somehow I ended up with an overflowing “want list.”
 So much so that I had to work hard to narrow it down to an even 10.
 (Plus the wall calendar which I guess makes 11, but never you mind!)
 Of course narrowing down means that there were some other things I strongly considered but ultimately rejected.
 If you care, these included:

-I wanted this to store a backup hard drive so that in the event of a disaster, all my writing and pictures wouldn’t be lost.
+Fireproof Safe I wanted this to store a backup hard drive so that in the event of a disaster, all my writing and pictures wouldn’t be lost.
 I guess it’s not a ridiculous investment, but at the end of the day, if I were to lose all that stuff… it would be tragic but maybe also liberating in some way.
 My life might take a new direction if I were free from that stuff.
 So I’ll continue to be careful, but I will leave some of it up to fate.

-I like photography, but mostly I just like pictures of myself.
+Professional Camera I like photography, but mostly I just like pictures of myself.
 I’m secretly jealous of the quality pictures my friends are able to take with their high-end digital cameras.
 There really is a shocking difference, and it shows.
 But I also know that I am way too lazy to carry one around and use it much.
 And I can’t exactly snap myself all the time.
 Maybe what I should have asked for is a full-time personal photographer with a professional camera.

 Black Velvet Painting(s) What self-respecting rockabilly boy doesn’t like trashy exotica and kitschy art?
-I’m enamoured by the gaudy black velvet paintings I see at bars, and I want some really sleazy ones for my place.
+I’m enamored by the gaudy black velvet paintings I see at bars, and I want some really sleazy ones for my place.
 But then, I’m not really into decorating that much.
 So this is more of a “someday when I buy a house” type wish, along with diner furniture, a giant Alex Ross heroic portrait of myself, etc.

 Operation Shirt This actually would have easily made my top 10, but sadly I have such little hope of ever finding one that I didn’t even bother to officially include it.
 I’ve so desperately wanted this Operation design… long story short, the search for it is what first led me to Threadless where I’ve since bought tons of other shirts.
 But by the time I got there, production of this particular shirt had already ceased due to a lawsuit.
 If you ever find one in men’s XL on eBay or whatever, you buy it for me!
 You do it, Santa!
 You hear me?
 I will pay you back, whatever the cost.
 Best.
 Shirt.
 Ever.

-Which is to say, the puzzle box from the Hellraiser movies.
+The Lament Configuration Which is to say, the puzzle box from the Hellraiser movies.
 There are several companies that aim to make replicas, but I think I’ve found the best one.
 Of course I want the fancy model and a dome to display it, but perhaps I could settle for the Rubik’s version.
 Sure, it all looks cool, but it’s just another useless trinket.
 I mean realistically, where the hell would I put it?

 So there you have it.
 As I said, I’m not really into gift exchange because of all the gray area.
 I don’t know what you want, you don’t know what I want (except I just told you), and we don’t know what we’re each spending on each other.
 Or even if we’re getting each other anything at all.
 Why put ourselves in that situation?
 I continue to advocate just sharing a meal for Christmas.
 Let’s carve out some time to catch up.
 That’s plenty of present for me this year.
 Well, that and Monkey Island.